Joshua Tree park closes trail so bighorn sheep can get water – KION546

 The Fortynine Palms Oasis spring is surrounded by palms in mountains on the northern side of the park.

-The closure started June 1 and will remain in effect until summer monsoon rains provide enough increase the availability of water for the bighorns.
+The closure started June 1 and will remain in effect until summer monsoon rains provide enough water for the bighorns.

 An estimated 100 to 200 desert bighorn live in the park.
 They are among a population of about 13,000 in parts of California, Nevada, Arizona and Utah, according to the Joshua Tree website.